AnEmergentAntinomy/ModularTimesTables/README.md

     i (the iteration value) is the amount c changes each frame e (the end coefficient) determines how many frames will be in the gif

-    style is the style of line to use ("solid","dot","dash","loose_dash","dashdot",etc.) if no style is given it will default to solid dots can be set to True to plot the points of the circle
+    style is the style of line to use (solid,dot,dash,loose_dash,dashdot,etc.) if no style is given it will default to solid dots can be set to True to plot the points of the circle